SpamScope/spamscope/README.md

   - `sparse run --name topology -o "spamscope_conf=/etc/spamscope/spamscope.yml"`
   - `sparse submit -f --name topology -o "spamscope_conf=/etc/spamscope/spamscope.yml"`

+If you use Elasticsearch output, I suggest you to use Elasticsearch template that comes with SpamScope.

 ### Apache Storm settings

 It's possible change the default setting for all Apache Storm options.
 I suggest for SpamScope these options: